SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Numeric Type Conversion
 ~~~~~~~~~~~~~~~~~~~~~~~

-The ``Int`` type should be used for all general-purpose integer variables in your code,
+The ``Int`` type should be used for all general-purpose integer named values in your code,
 even if they are known to be non-negative.
 Using the default integer type in everyday situations means that
-integer variables are immediately interoperable in your code,
+integer named value are immediately interoperable in your code,
 and will match the inferred type for integer literal values.

 Other integer types should only be used when they are are specifically needed for the task at hand,